oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ### Talking Points for Haters

-1. The Public!
+## The Public!
-  1. Public outreach (open-source texts)
+* Public outreach
+  * Open-access text creation
+* Community service
-  1. Community service (appeal to regional interests or needs)
+  * Appeal to regional interests or needs
+* Crowdsourcing
-  1. Crowdsourcing (bring the public into the academic sphere)
+  * Bring the public into the academic sphere
-1. Money!
+## Value!
-  1. Grant funding
+* Grant funding
+* Institutional prestige
-  1. Let us take care of making the deans happy for you
+* "Let us take care of making admin happy."
-1. If all else fails, quote from Jerome McGann's _A New Republic of Letters_.
-Non-DH people are impressed by it.

 ---